Where to Stay in Philadelphia for Your Next Visit or Staycation

 The neighborhood surrounding Rittenhouse Square Park boasts some of the highest rents in the city, which means you’re in for somewhat of a lavish time.

-Named for the nearby higher education facilities -- including Drexel, the University of Pennsylvania, and University of the Sciences -- this West Philly neighborhood definitely caters to college students but has an appeal far beyond undergrad.
+Named for the nearby higher education facilities—including Drexel, the University of Pennsylvania, and Saint Joe’s—this West Philly neighborhood definitely caters to college students but has an appeal far beyond undergrad.